US-China tariffs: What’s behind them, who stands to be hurt?

 WHAT’S THE LIKELY IMPACT FROM A U.S.-CHINA TRADE WAR?

-Besides American soybean farmers, American manufacturers are also being squeezed.
-Machinery and components used in finished goods made in the United States have been affected.
-U.S. manufacturers are having to pay more for parts and equipment, thereby putting them at a competitive disadvantage to foreign rivals.
+What’s more, the U.S. tariffs on imported Chinese products could end up hurting American manufacturers.
+The Peterson Institute for International Economics calculates that 85 percent of the Chinese products to be hit by the initial Trump tariffs are machinery and components used in finished goods made in the United States.
+A result is that U.S. manufacturers will have to pay more for parts and equipment, thereby putting them at a competitive disadvantage to foreign rivals.

 ISN’T THE U.S. ALSO SPARRING WITH OTHER TRADING PARTNERS?